 While not all metrics fit within the categories of Quality, Cost, Delivery, Safety, and Morale; it is important to ensure each of them exists in your tracking.
 With each category, it is important to have both leading and lagging indicators.
 Some to provide warning for preventative measures, while the others serve as validation.
-For any metric, a significant change should cause a change in behaviour.
+For any metric, a significant change should cause a change in behavior.

 How fully and consistently do you solve problems?